top of page

 Salmonellosis is caused by the bacteria, Salmonella enterica, which has over 2,500 subspecies that infect people and animals.
 It can be found in food, water or soil and can spread from one bird to another through contaminated feces or feed.
 Two of the most dangerous subspecies of Salmonella to humans is Salmonella typhimurium and Salmonella enteritidis.

 Symptoms of Salmonella in poultry can be hard to detect.
-The most common symptoms include weakness, decreased feed intake, unthriftiness (decreased/shunted growth) and high mortality rates.
-Unfortunately, birds don’t present many telltale Salmonella symptoms before it’s too late.
+The most common symptoms include weakness, decreased feed intake, unthriftiness and high mortality rates.
+Unfortunately, birds don’t present many telltale Salmonella symptoms until it's too late.

 Similarly, birds infected with Salmonella may show signs of depression or diarrhea.
 These symptoms shouldn’t be ignored as Salmonella can spread if left untreated.
 Contact a veterinarian if an outbreak is suspected.